josesk1975/Jellyfin-Linux-Permissions/README.md

 ```
 You could do (`sudo chown -R boss:boss /hdd`)

-Example of /etc/fstab from (https://forum.jellyfin.org/t-mounting-local-storage-in-linux-linux-permissions-primer)
+Example of /etc/fstab entry from (https://forum.jellyfin.org/t-mounting-local-storage-in-linux-linux-permissions-primer)
 e.g. UUID=63c1787f-e1a3-b34a-ae05-eb66f240e17d /media/storage2 ext4 defaults 0 0
 e.g. example for me is (which causes an error) UUID=e2c4442f-b77f-4a15-98ae-5742d2d926d8 /hdd/m ntfs-3g defaults 0 0 ... however see Note below:

 > [!NOTE]
+> In the primer link, we are told to use the PARTUUID.
 > Because my system is a partition on the drive that is in on my laptop and not a separate drive we have to use the UUID and not the PARTUUID.
 > If you use the PARTUUID you get an error when you try to mount it as a partition.

 So I am using for my /etc/fstab file
 ```
 sudo nano /etc/fstab
 ```
-add (in my example) to the end of the file
+add your code to the end of the file (this is my example)
 ```
+#boss added :  mount "windows M: drive" partition in /hdd with boss permission as per chown/chmod in notes
 UUID=42DED129DED115CF /hdd/m ntfs-3g defaults 0 0
 ```
 Example of my /etc/fstab file with the added mount point.